GovTechSG/techpass-user-docs/docs/support/signinissues.md

 ![mfa_error](../assets/support/mfa_error.jpg)

 ## DEEP (device compliance)
-<span style="color:red">(This is only enabled in the PROD environment and only users participating in the MDM End-to-End testing will encounter this issue.)</span>

 DEEP is a system that helps developers establish a robust security baseline for their devices, while ensuring only compliant devices can access Government engineering resources.

 ### Protecting developer devices